jw2249a/2017-bayes-audit/2017-code/README.md

 for other tests, since a pulled ballot may have the votes for several contests recorded.

-The sixth column specifes the **status** of the test, which should be one of ``Open``, ``Passed``, ``Upset``, or ``Off``.
+The seventh column specifes the **status** of the test, which should be one of ``Open``, ``Passed``, ``Upset``, or ``Off``.
 The status describes the status of this test, from the last stage risk measurements.
 This is the only column that we expect to change from